mrgokul/koalas/README.md

 ##Series

-Extends ArrayList.
+Extends ArrayList, supports many mathematical methods of Pandas' Series and displays the Recycable nature of the R vector.
 See here for the complete docs.
+Note :- Non-Float numerals are cast to float when comparing.

+### Recyclability